pkarsy/rfboot/help/Notes-about-the-License.md

 the opportunity to upload code wirelesly, it is perfectly OK, but if you modified the bootloader, you need to give back under GPLv3 the modifications / improvements.
 This is the Right thing to do anyway.
-Probably this is a duplicate of the above
+Probably this is a duplicate of the above.

 - If you want to use rfboot to upload a proprietary/closed source application, it should be OK, and i fact I will be happy if rfboot helps you in your job.